micscov2/pzone/README.txt

 Guarantee
 ---------
-Search in 10,000,000 notes with noticeable delay
+Search in 10,000,000 notes with un-noticeable delay

 Components
 ----------